tuhhosg/exmap/README.md

 Via this interface and `ioctl`, the user can perform actions like:

 - `exmap_alloc`
-  - create `free_pages` list and pre-allocate pages to fill it
-	- TODO elaborate: stealing
+  - allocate pages from the system on demand, if possible
-  - iterate over the list of iovecs and insert the pages into their respective PTEs
+  - iterate over the list of iovecs and insert pages from the given interface into their respective PTEs
   - TODO elaborate: `walk_to_pmd` also creates the multi-layered paging structure
-- `exmap_read`
-  - like alloc, with the addition reading into the allocated memory
-  - calculates the disk offset from the given address and the start of the VMA
-  - TODO kiob?
 - `exmap_free`
-  - insert pages back into the interface's free list
+  - unmap pages, which returns them to the interface's free bundle
   - perform a TLB shootdown with `flush_tlb_mm`

 On module unload: `exmap_cleanup_module` deletes the chardev `/dev/exmap`.